cnvergence/invoice-generator/README.md

 `invoice-generator generate --yaml=<path to yaml values> --out=<path to save a PDF file>`

-For the example, please check the example folder.
+Please check the example folder for more.